xiangmy21/DigitalLife/README.md

 # DigitalLife
 My personal notebook for many things like learning notes, summaries, thoughts and hobbies.

-Inspired by many people uses Github Issues as their recording medium (like https://github.com/yihong0618/gitblog)
+Inspired by many people using Github Issues as their recording medium (like https://github.com/yihong0618/gitblog)